idaholab/moose/framework/doc/content/source/actions/Action.md

 MOOSE *Actions* are used to execute *tasks*.
 Each application registers numerous *actions*, *tasks*, and *syntax*.
 Each task is associated with one or more actions, and each action may perform one or more tasks.
-Syntax is used by the input file parser to generate actions/tasks.
+Syntax is used by the input file parser to generate actions.

-Common uses for actions are to perform setup tasks and create MOOSE objects.
+Common uses for actions are to perform setup and create MOOSE objects.

 ## Creating Actions